 Bilateral Economic Relations

-Within the confines of the targeted sanctions program, the U.S. Government works to promote Zimbabwe’s economic recovery following years of decline, and to highlight opportunities for trade and investment that will benefit U.S. and Zimbabwean businesses alike.
-The U.S. Government provides guidance to U.S. businesses about how they can take advantage of opportunities in Zimbabwe while complying with U.S. law.
+The U.S. Government works to promote Zimbabwe’s democratic and economic recovery following years of decline, and to highlight opportunities for trade and investment that will benefit U.S. and Zimbabwean businesses alike.
+The U.S. Government provides guidance to U.S. businesses to help them take advantage of opportunities in Zimbabwe in compliance with U.S. policies such as targeted financial sanctions, which do not prevent U.S. or international businesses from operating in Zimbabwe.

 Zimbabwe’s Membership in International Organizations